 About John

 I am John Wilborn.
-I have taught general and choral music education for 25 years in the great State of Georgia!
+I have taught general/choral music education for 29 years and Music Technology teacher for 5 years at Bremen High School in Bremen, Georgia.
 Like so many educators, my teaching experiences have been COMPLETELY revolutionized by the utilization of technology in the classroom.
-My passion(s) include teaching, music technology, my family, my faith and much more.
+My passions include teaching, music technology, my family, my faith and much more.

-Having taught in grades 1-12 and on the college level, my experiences have allowed me to see great changes in our profession.
+Having taught in grades 1-12 and on the college level, my experiences have allowed me to see transformational changes in music education.
 I do not assume to KNOW IT ALL.
 Actually, I probably make more mistakes than sure-fire hits in terms of understanding and implementing technology correctly — at least on the FIRST TRY.

 Sing-cerely yours,